Ivan the Terrible: Conquest of Siberia

-During Ivan's reign, Russia started a large-scale exploration and colonization of Siberia.
-In 1555, shortly after the conquest of Kazan, the Siberian khan Yadegar and the Nogai Horde, under Khan Ismail, pledged their allegiance to Ivan in the hope that he would help them against their opponents.
-However, Yadegar failed to gather the full sum of tribute that he proposed to the tsar and so Ivan did nothing to save his inefficient vassal.
-In 1563, Yadegar was overthrown and killed by Khan Kuchum, who denied any tribute to Moscow.
+During the reign of Ivan IV, Russia began its large-scale expansion and colonization of Siberia, laying the foundations for future eastward conquest.
+In 1555, shortly after the Conquest of Kazan, the Siberian khan Yadegar and Khan Ismail of the Nogai Horde pledged their allegiance to Ivan in hopes of gaining his support against rival steppe powers.
+However, Yadegar failed to deliver the full tribute he had promised to Moscow, and Ivan took no action to assist his struggling vassal.
+In 1563, Yadegar was overthrown and killed by Khan Kuchum, who consolidated power in the Khanate of Sibir and refused to acknowledge Moscow’s authority or pay tribute.

-In 1558, Ivan gave the Stroganov merchant family the patent for colonising "the abundant region along the Kama River", and, in 1574, lands over the Ural Mountains along the rivers Tura and Tobol.
-The family also received permission to build forts along the Ob River and the Irtysh River.
-Around 1577, the Stroganovs engaged the Cossack leader Yermak Timofeyevich to protect their lands from attacks of the Siberian Khan Kuchum.
+In 1558, Ivan IV granted the Stroganov family, a prominent merchant dynasty, a charter to colonize the rich lands along the Kama River.
+In 1574, their holdings were expanded to include territories beyond the Ural Mountains, along the Tura and Tobol.
+The Stroganovs were also authorized to construct fortified settlements along the Ob and Irtysh, facilitating trade and defense in the region.

+By around 1577, facing frequent raids from the forces of the Siberian Khan Kuchum, the Stroganovs enlisted the Cossack leader Yermak Timofeyevich to defend their frontier lands.
+This alliance would soon evolve into the first Russian-led expedition into Siberia, marking the beginning of the region’s gradual conquest and incorporation into the Russian state.

 In 1580, Yermak started his conquest of Siberia.
 With some 540 Cossacks, he started to penetrate territories that were tributary to Kuchum.
 Yermak pressured and persuaded the various family-based tribes to change their loyalties and to become tributaries of Russia.
 Some agreed voluntarily because they were offered better terms than with Kuchum, but others were forced.
 He also established distant forts in the newly conquered lands.
 The campaign was successful, and the Cossacks managed to defeat the Siberian army in the Battle of Chuvash Cape, but Yermak still needed reinforcements.
-He sent an envoy to Ivan the Terrible with a message that proclaimed Yermak-conquered Siberia to be part of Russia to the dismay of the Stroganovs, who had planned to keep Siberia for themselves.
+He sent an envoy to Ivan the Terrible with a message that proclaimed Yermak-conquered Siberia to be part of Russia, to the dismay of the Stroganovs, who had planned to keep Siberia for themselves.
 Ivan agreed to reinforce the Cossacks with his streltsy, but the detachment sent to Siberia died of starvation without any benefit.
-The Cossacks were defeated by the local peoples, Yermak died and the survivors immediately left Siberia.
+The Cossacks were defeated by the local peoples, Yermak died, and the survivors immediately left Siberia.
 Only in 1586, two years after the death of Ivan, would the Russians manage to gain a foothold in Siberia by founding the city of Tyumen.